bluelovers/ExcelReader/README_EN.md

 After opening a file,
 simple search operations can be performed on the top of the Excel Reader interface.
-Select `All Column` to search in all columns; select a specific column to search only in the selected column。
+Select `All Column` to search in all columns; select a specific column to search only in the selected column.